 The bay window provides a fabulous vantage point.

-A coal-effect gas fire for cosy evenings in cooler months.
+A coal-effect electric fire for cosy evenings in cooler months.

 The view from the sitting-room (binoculars provided!).